Protocol Guidelines

 An Australian Border Force (ABF) officer accompanied by one diplomatic/consular representative will meet the visitor at the arrival gate.
 The visitor will be escorted to the international arrival point for priority entry processing, unless the mission has booked a VIP room where the visitor can be taken while entry formalities are completed.
 Delegation members accompanying the visitor will generally not receive facilitation, although reasonable efforts will be made to keep the travelling party together during arrival processing.

-Department of Agriculture and Water Resources officers at the airport will be informed in advance of the visitor's arrival so that mandatory quarantine procedures can be handled appropriately.
+Department of Agriculture, Fisheries and Forestry officers at the airport will be informed in advance of the visitor's arrival so that mandatory biosecurity procedures can be handled appropriately.

 14.3.2.
 International departure